-All Refrigerator Control Panel
+Bottom Mount Control Panel

-Mode A allows the reading of the Fresh Food Thermistor.
+Two programming modes are available for the bottom mount unit.
+Mode A allows the reading of both the Freezer and Fresh Food Thermistor.
 It is also used to program the following:

-- Defrost Duration (When set to conventional defrost in Service Mode B). - VCC Speed (speed in which compressor will operate). - Freezer and Fresh Food Cut-In/Cut-Out Differential (Temperature difference between "Cycle off" and cycle "ON" temperatures).
+- Defrost Duration (When set to Conventional Defrost in Mode B) - VCC speed (speed in which compressor will operate) - Freezer and Fresh Food Cut-In/Cut-Out Differential (Temperature Difference between cycle "OFF" and cycle "ON" temperatures).
 Mode B is used for all other programmable functions.
 To access the program modes follow the steps below. - 1.
 Open the refrigerator door. - 2.
 Press "ACTIVATE CONTROLS" pad (far left pad).
-Then press "HIDDEN BUTTON" pad (located between Lower pad and display window).
+Then press "HIDDEN BUTTON" pad (located between display window and Max Ref pad).